mfthomps/Labtainers/headless-lite/README.md

 # Headless Labtainers
+**NOTE** This capability is experimental on Docker Desktop for Macs and Windows.
+At the moment, Docker Desktop is too unstable for us to support Labtainers on it.
+The information below is for those who wish to experiment, and for use of cloud based deployments.

 Run Labtainers on systems that lack X11 desktops.
 This assumes you have installed Docker, e.g., Docker Desktop on a Mac or Windows machine.
 Cloud-based solutions are also supported using remote servers.
 Headless Labtainers are an alternative to the Labtainer VM Appliance.